 Originally the reverse side of the Buffalo nickel had the denomination of "FIVE CENTS" displayed on a mound of dirt beneath the Buffalo.
 As these nickels began to circulate in their first year of issue, 1913, the United States Mint notice that the denomination was wearing away prematurely.

-Approximately halfway through 1913, the design was reworked in the mound of dirt that the Buffalo is standing on was changed to have a recessed space beneath it to display the denomination of "FIVE CENTS".
-This way, it did not wear away prematurely.
+Approximately halfway through 1913, the design was reworked, and the mound of dirt that the buffalo is standing on was changed to have a recessed space beneath it to display the denomination of "FIVE CENTS."
+This new design eliminated the problem of the date wearing away prematurely.

 Edited by: James Bucki